cole-busa/anti-social-media/README.md

 [Movies](https://gist.github.com/stungeye/a3af50385215b758637e73eaacac93a3)

 [Video Games](https://corgis-edu.github.io/corgis/csv/video_games/)

+If you want to try it for yourself, you can download this repository.

+To start the Spring Boot application, navigate to the anti-social-media-spring folder and run

+./mvnw spring-boot:run

+To start the React application, navigate to the anti-social-media-react folder and run

+npm start

+To start the MySQL database, just make sure you have Docker installed and run the following commands:

+docker run --name=anti_social_container -d -p 13306:3306 colebusa/anti_social_repository:anti_social_image

+docker exec -it anti_social_container bash

+mysql -uroot -p

+Then enter the password: Password

+Next create the database from the following commands:

+CREATE DATABASE anti_social_database;

+USE anti_social_database;

+SOURCE /anti_social_database.sql;

+Now the database is up and running on port 13306.

 TODO: Add movie lists, TV show lists, and video game lists for each user to search from and display.
 Calculate a total anti-social score that shows at the top of their profile.